 - Valuation: Is the value to be received by the target shareholders (or paid by the acquirer) reasonable?
 While the fairness opinion may provide an initial starting point for assessing valuation reasonableness, Public Fund Advisory Services places emphasis on the offer premium, market reaction, and strategic rationale; - > Market reaction: How has the market responded to the proposed deal?
 A negative market reaction will elicit greater scrutiny on a deal; - Strategic rationale: Does the deal make sense strategically?
 From where is the value derived?
 Cost and revenue synergies should not be overly aggressive or optimistic, but reasonably achievable.
-Management should also have a favorable track record of successful integration of historical acquisitions; - Conflicts of interest: Are insiders benefiting from the transaction disproportionately and inappropriately as compared to non-insider shareholders?
+Management should also have a favorable track record of successful integration of historical acquisitions; - Negotiations and process Were the terms of the transaction negotiated at arm's-length?
+Was the process fair and equitable?
+A fair process helps to ensure the best price for shareholders.
+Significant negotiation "wins" can also signify the deal makers' competency.
+The comprehensiveness of the sales process (e.g., ability for alternate bidders to participate) can also affect shareholder value. - Conflicts of interest: Are insiders benefiting from the transaction disproportionately and inappropriately as compared to non-insider shareholders?
 We will consider whether any special interests may have influenced these directors and officers to support or recommend the merger; - Governance: Impact of the merger on shareholder rights.
 Will the combined company have a better or worse governance profile than the current governance profiles of the respective parties to the transaction?
-If the governance profile is to change for the worse, the burden is on the company to prove that other issues (such as valuation) outweigh any deterioration in governance; - > The possibility of a high degree of job loss with no reasonable explanation; and - > Any significant reduction in basic labor standards.
+If the governance profile is to change for the worse, the burden is on the company to prove that other issues (such as valuation) outweigh any deterioration in governance;

+- > The possibility of a high degree of job loss with no reasonable explanation; and - Any significant reduction in basic labor standards.